Super Bowl XXVII halftime show: Performance

+The show was staged and choreographed by Vincent Paterson.
 The performance began with James Earl Jones' voice introducing an, "unprecedented Super Bowl spectacular starring Michael Jackson".
 Jackson then seemed to appear at the top of the stadium's two jumbotrons (using body doubles).
 He then catapulted from center stage and stood completely frozen and silent for almost two minutes before his long-time guitarist Jennifer Batten began the performance.
 Jackson's performance included a medley consisting of "Jam" (with the beginning of "Why You Wanna Trip On Me"), "Billie Jean" and "Black or White" (includes beginning of "Another Part of Me") including the ending of Batten's guitar solo.
 The finale featured an audience card stunt, a video montage showing Jackson participating in various humanitarian efforts around the world, and a choir of over 3,000 local Los Angeles area children singing "We Are the World", later joining Jackson as he sang his single "Heal the World" with an inflatable globe.
 The globe resembled the single's cover art.

 Commercial reception

 The halftime show was a major success, marking the first time in Super Bowl history that ratings increased between halves during the game.
+Super Bowl 1993 drew a national rating of 45.1 and a 66 share, up by 12% in comparation by the previous year and was the most watched game in six years.
+However, NBC Sports president at the time, Dick Ebersol, stated that the record-high numbers were largely due to the half-time show, which gave a 45.5 rating during the half hour from 8 to 8:30 p.m.
+EST. In comparison, the previous year game had a 40.3 rating and 61 share.

 On the heels of his appearance at the 1993 American Music Awards, Jackson's 1991 album Dangerous saw a 83% increase in sales, moving 21,000 copies in the United States in the week following the Super Bowl.
 Sales increased further after the airing of a Michael Jackson interview special with Oprah Winfrey on February 10, and at the 35th Grammy Awards (accepting the Grammy Legend Award), causing Dangerous to reach the top 10 of the Billboard 200 and surpass 5 million in total sales.

 Critical reception

-The Associated Press described the show as, "flashy".
+The Associated Press described the show as "flashy".